We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 In fact, we've had some problems where the excess water wasn't removed from the watering tray, and the plants suffered.

-The plants start to wilt and layover.
+The plants start to wilt and lay over.
 Most likely, this is because of root damage.
-We've not been able to bring plants like this back to health.
+We’ve not been able to bring plants like this back to health.

-Be careful with watering, it's best to water less but more often.
+Be careful with watering; it’s best to water less but more often.

 With Careful Watering Bull's Blood Beet Microgreens Are Beautiful!